 These findings show the power of children’s causal reasoning abilities for solving problems.
 Children can learn about the world quickly, and they can use their knowledge to figure out the causal relationships between objects.
 This is true even if they have never seen the objects before (for example, the music-playing device) and no one has previously demonstrated how to solve the problem.

 The ability to use observations to draw inferences about cause-and-effect and to apply those inferences to solving novel problems is one of the basic elements of scientific understanding.
 The scientific methods rely on the practice of systematically testing how manipulation of different variables produces different effects on the world.
 These findings suggest that, even before they begin their formal science education, children already have the capacity to reason about the causal relationships between objects in the world.
-Moreover, they are able to creatively use their understanding to solve problems, even if they have never observed the objects or problems before (Figure 2).
+Moreover, they are able to creatively use their understanding to solve problems, even if they have never observed the objects or problems before.

 Legend: